patientnotes/Nookal_formatting_investigation/README.md

 ---

-**SDK Reference**: This investigation included analysis of Nookal's official PHP SDK v0.1.14 (located in `ref/` directory), which confirmed that the unicode encoding issue affects all client implementations regardless of programming language.
+**SDK Reference**: This investigation included analysis of Nookal's official PHP SDK v0.1.14, which confirmed that the unicode encoding issue affects all client implementations regardless of programming language.